jessrezac/portfolio/content/posts/productivity/organizing-notes-for-coding-bootcamp.md

 date: 2020-11-22T18:00:00-06:00
 author: Jess Rezac
 hero_image: "/content/images/ian-schneider-8coauk8ckv8-unsplash.jpg"
-kicker: "<p>You're upgrading your skills -- take the time to start with a good foundation.</p>"
+kicker: "<p>You're upgrading your skills &mdash; spend some time getting organized so you start with a good foundation.</p>"
 ---

 I started pre-work for my online software engineering program in April 2019, but I don't feel like I hit my stride in note-taking until a few months later.
 Identifying the best platform for me and then getting organized within that platform took time.
 Because I have good notetaking skills, the substance of my notes was more than sufficient, but when I revisit my notes I find them to be a little more like a pile of papers than an organized notebook.

 When you're starting your own collection of notes for a coding bootcamp, you'll want to find the right software, establish a template or design pattern that all of your notes will follow, and then stick to it.